Stripstone/jubly-reader/docs/00_README.md

 Who owns what.

 Use this to decide whether a fix belongs in shell, runtime, backend, persistence, or protected-server logic.

+### `09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md`
+What architectural behavior is forbidden, what scaffold discipline is non-negotiable, and how prototype conveniences must be retired.

+Use this during refactors, scaffold changes, ownership cleanup, and any pass that risks introducing duplicate truth.

 ### `04_EXECUTION_BACKLOG.md`
 What still needs repair.